-Nikolas ‘Nikolaus’ De Jesus Cruz Instagram Photos: Alleged Shooter Used AR-15 Gun In Valentine’s Day Massacre
+Nicolas Cruz Instagram Photos: Alleged Shooter Used AR-15 Style Gun In Valentine’s Day School Shooting

 — ┌П┐(•_•) (@exposeliberals) February 14, 2018

-According to the below photos posted by Breaking 911, Cruz is pictured.
+According to the below photos posted by Breaking 911, Cruz is pictured with several knives.

 Suspected shooter identified as 19-year-old Nicolas de Jesus Cruz, after multiple injuries and deaths in Florida high school pic.twitter.com/KD7sG3Zmjy